SinaEsmaeili/sinaesmaeili.github.io/README.md

 # sinaesmaeili.github.io

 ## Browserify
-Bundle js scripts into HTML
+Bundle js scripts that are imported in HTML

 ```
 npm run build-js